 How does a good resume become a killer resume that grabs the attention of the hiring manager and screams, “Call me before someone else does!”?

-Instead of just describing your responsibilities, it quantifies your experience by using numbers, dollars, and percentages that say: "This is what I achieved, and I could achieve it for you."
+Instead of just describing your responsibilities, a great resume quantifies your experience by using numbers, dollars, and percentages that say: “This is what I achieved, and I could achieve it for you.”

 See what I mean: Which is better?

 - “Responsible for bringing in new clients” or “Brought in 20 new clients in 3 months”